openimis/database_ms_sqlserver/README.md

 To make a copy of this project on your local machine, please follow the next steps:

-* clone the repository.
+* clone the repository

 ```
 git clone https://github.com/openimis/database_ms_sqlserver
 ```

+* create a new database (i.e. openIMIS.X.Y.Z where X.Y.Z is the openIMIS database version)

-* Restore the openIMIS database backup file (from [Empty databases](./Empty%20databases/) folder) to your SQL Server using SSMS.
-(The default empty database to restore is openIMIS_ONLINE_vX.Y.Z.bak)
+* Execute the initial database creation script (from [Empty databases](./Empty%20databases/) folder) to your SQL Server using SSMS or shell.
+(The default empty database to create is openIMIS_ONLINE.sql)

-* Once restored, execute the SETUP-IMIS stored procedure.

-For documentation purposes only, refer to the plain text scripts of each individual database item in the [Scripts](./Scripts/) folder.

 ### Upgrading

-In order to upgrade from the [previous version of openIMIS database](https://github.com/openimis/master-version/tree/master/Database/Empty%20databases), execute the migration script from [Migration script](./Migration%20script/) folder.
+In order to upgrade from the previous version of openIMIS database (see [Versioning](#versioning) section), execute the migration script from [Migration script](./Migration%20script/) folder.
 We recommend that you create a backup of your openIMIS database before executing the migration script.

 ## Deployment